 We turned south on somewhat hilly (but very doable) Concession Rd 4A for a few kilometers and then turned east into Quarry Road.
 Quarry Rd is yet another lovely road that eventually turns into Bridge St once you approach Carleton Place.

 Carleton Place feels somewhere between a rural town, a retirement community and a bedroom town for Ottawa.
 Situated on the Mississippi River, it has a nice olde towne charme, but its Main Street definitely has seen better days.
 As in so many North American cities, the business districts on the edge of town suck all the life out the cores.
 My main impression of Carleton Place has always been the malls at the intersection where Highway 7 meets Highway 15 but there is a gem when you go beyond that.
 You might want to consider the historic walk (see bottom of this post).
+By the way, as ths is a loop, you could also consider parking in Carleton Place and start your ride here.

 Carleton Place has a farmers market too but we were already too late (it closes at noon) so we decided to have our lunch at the waterfront and head back via the rail to trail, recently built on the former tracks of the Brockville & Ottawa Railway Company.
+This is a great addition to the Ontario cycling network.

 Back in Almonte